LLNL/axom/src/examples/radiuss_tutorial/lesson_01/README.md

 `slic`'s logging levels are:
 * ``slic::message::Error``: Used for logging error messages.
 By default prints a stacktrace and exits the application.
 * ``slic::message::Warning``: Used for logging warning messages.
-By default, this prints a warning messsage and continues executing the application.
+By default, this prints a warning message and continues executing the application.
 * ``slic::message::Info``: Used for logging informational messages.
 * ``slic::message::Debug``: Used for logging debug messages.
 By default, these are compiled out in ``Release`` configurations.